Tertiary-Butyl Polysulfide (TBPS)

 Di-Tertiary-Butyl Polysulfide (TBPS) is a mercaptan that can be used for sulfiding hydrotreating catalysts.
 Produced by ChevronPhillips Chemical Company under the trade name "TBPS 454", TBPS offers some benefits over other sulfiding compound, although several factors should be considered before selecting it as a sulfiding agent.

 One major issue is the cost.
 TBPS contains 54% sulfur as compared to 68% sulfur for Dimethyl Disulfide (DMDS).
-The result is 25% more TBPS is required than DMDS to complete the sulfiding of a hydroprocessing unit.
+The result is 25% more TBPS is required to complete the sulfiding of a hydroprocessing unit versus DMDS.

 Other areas where TPBS 454 and DMDS differ are: